promptmike/github-learn-notes/github-foundations-part-1-of-2/07-manage-your-work-with-github-projects/unit-2-of-8-projects-vs-projects-classic.md

 # Projects versus Projects Classic

+> 📘 Note: These notes follow a two-line progressive summary method.
+> The apparent repetition is intentional — each line consolidates previous material to reinforce recall.

-Some features of Projects are different to Projects Classic Projects is and improved product to replace Projects Classic
+Some features of Projects are different to Projects Classic
+> Projects is and improved product to replace Projects Classic

 ## Projects vs Projects (Classic)